cmsc330fall25/fall25/projects/project5/project5.md

 All tests will be run on direct calls to your code, comparing your return values/failure to the expected return values/failure.
 Any other output (e.g., for your own debugging) will be ignored.
 We recommend using relevant error messages when raising exceptions in order to make debugging easier.
 We are not requiring intelligent messages that pinpoint an error to help a programmer debug, but as you do this project you might find you see where you could add those.

-To test from the toplevel, run `dune utop src`.
+To test from the toplevel, run `dune utop`.
 The necessary functions and types will automatically be imported for you.
+For this project, use `dune utop` instead of `dune utop src` to be able to use the provided parsers.

 ## Academic Integrity